Model-Based Learning of Whittle indices: Conclusion

 To implement an index policy, one needs to compute, for each arm, an \emph{index function} that maps each of its states to a real value, called the \emph{index} of this state.
 The index policy consists in activating the arm whose current state has the highest index.
 The computation of this index function of a given arm can be done independently of the other arms and only requires to have access to the arm parameter, \emph{i.e}, its transition matrices $P$ and reward functions $r$.
 There exist in the literature very efficient algorithms and implementations that compute the indices of an arm given $(P,r)$ \cite{akbarzadeh2019restless,chakravorty2014multi,gast2023testing}.

 However, there are many situations where the parameters $(P,r)$ are unknown to the decision maker who can only estimate them through sampling.
 This is the focus of the paper: we consider a scenario where an agent interacts with an environment that can simulate an arm.
 The agent is faced with the learning problem of how to use these samples to estimate the indices as precisely as possible.
-The problem of learning Whittle indices has become popular in the recent years, and a number of algorithms have been developed, most of them relying on the popular model-free approach called $Q$-learning.
-One of the first paper to develop such a reinforcement learning is \cite{borkar2018reinforcement} that focuses on a particular case of monotonic bandit model.
-Their approach has then been extended to (unstructured) discrete state-space in \cite{fu2019towards,gibson2021novel}.
-The convergence of a two-time scale approach to learn indices in done in \cite{avrachenkov2022whittle}, where the \texttt{Q-Whittle} algorithm is introduced to learn Whittle indices in the average reward setting.
-This algorithm has been adapted in \cite{robledo2022qwi} to improve convergence speed.
-There also exist variants of \texttt{Q-Whittle} algorithms that use function approximation, for instance linear function approximation in \cite{xiong2024whittle}, but also neural network approximations in \cite{robledo_borkar2022deeplearning,dhankar2024tabulardeepreinforcementlearning,hao2024neural} notably via algorithms like \texttt{NeuWin} \cite{nakhleh2021neurwin} or \texttt{Neural-Q-Whittle} \cite{xiong2023finite}.

-One important common denominator to all of these papers is that they are based on $Q$-learning and most of them use a two timescales approach: the learning algorithm is composed of a fast layer that learns the $Q$-values of a MDP with the active action penalized by some penalty $\lambda$ and in parallel adapts $\lambda$ at a slow rate in order to find the index corresponding to the $Q$-values.
-This approach is called model-free because the agent does not try to estimate a model of the arm but directly learns the $Q$-values.
-The advantage of such an approach is that it is quite flexible and can easily be adapted to function approximation like deep neural networks, although without theoretical guarantees in general.
-Yet, model-free approaches are computationally very expensive because they make a poor use of samples: they require very long runs of simulations in order to converge to acceptable values.